-The Job Location and Development Program, located within the Advisement and Career Services Center, assists currently enrolled students in finding part-time and summer employment at off-campus locations.
+The Job Location and Development Program, located within the Career Services Center, assists currently enrolled students with off-campus part-time job placements.
 The program affords opportunities for students to learn skills while developing work habits and values that will benefit them throughout their careers.